pongthang/ai-agent-offline/README.md

 - Language Model (LM) - Qwen 0.5b
 - Text to speech(TTS) - Kokoro

+## Prompt sharing

+Today, we reach an era where prompt becomes new programming language and LLM becomes the compiler.
+So I believe sharing our prompt while developing things will be a great help to other and our own development.
+So, feel free to check the prompts in the [prompts_development](./prompts_development/) for more.

 ## How to setup the project

 #### Install ollama - for hosting LM